-- Buses will be cleaned and disinfected daily. - Bus drivers will clean hands often, including before and after completing trips. - Drivers are encouraged to regularly use alcohol-based hand sanitizer with at least 60% alcohol during trips. - Bus drivers will wear non-medical mask on buses except when driving. - Students in grades 4 12 will wear masks when they are on the bus.
-They must put mask on prior to loading. - Students in grades K 3 are encouraged to wear masks on the bus, but are not required to do so.
-Mask wearing remains a personal or family/caregiver choice for these students, and their choices must be respected. - Parent must assess child daily for symptoms of common cold, influenza, COVID-19, and other infectious illnesses before sending them to school.
-If child is sick, they cannot take the bus or go to school. - Students will clean hands before and after taking the bus.

-- Passengers should be spread out if empty seats available.

-- Open windows if weather permits.

-- Practice respiratory etiquette.
+- Buses will be cleaned and disinfected daily. - Bus drivers will clean hands often, including before and after completing trips. - Drivers are encouraged to regularly use alcohol-based hand sanitizer with at least 60% alcohol during trips. - Bus drivers will wear non-medical mask on buses except when driving. - Students in Kindergarten to Grade 12 will wear masks when they are on the bus.
+They must put mask on prior to loading. - Parent must assess child daily for symptoms of common cold, influenza, COVID-19, and other infectious illnesses before sending them to school.
+If child is sick, they cannot take the bus or go to school. - Students will clean hands before and after taking the bus. - Passengers should be spread out if empty seats available. - Open windows if weather permits. - Practice respiratory etiquette.